jeroen1322/xml2htaccess/README.md

 Then press "Send".

 The script will run and display you a page with the HTACCESS data.
 Copy this and paste it in to the correct file.
 Or whatever you want to do with it.
 The output will be written to xml.html, on your server.
-It will also be downloaded to your browser, as xml.html.

 #Planned improvements
 -Sanitize input

 -Write a unit test to test everything

+-Display output and also download xml.html.
+Now it only displays the output.